 Trains students how to best integrate communications strategies into corporate organizational programs.
 Graduates work in corporate communications management, publicity campaign management, publications consulting and science communications.

-Minors are offered in communication studies, information studies and technology, and journalism and electronic media.
+Minors are offered in advertising and public relations, communication studies, information sciences, and journalism and electronic media.
 At least six of the credit hours required for a minor must be completed at the University of Tennessee, Knoxville.